Refractive Lens Exchange in Portland, OR

 This incision allows them to access your natural lens, which sits behind your cornea.
 When they can reach the lens, they use an ultrasound device to break it into smaller pieces.

-After it gets broken down, they can remove your lens with gentle suction.
+After it’s broken down, they can remove your lens using gentle suction.
 Removing the lens gives them space to replace it with an IOL.

 They insert the IOL you’ve chosen into the cavity left by your natural lens.
 Then they close the corneal incision and send you home to recover.